First-passage properties of the jump process with a drift. The general case: Analytic structure of ϕ±(λ; ρ,s) in the -plane λ-plane

 The location of $\zeta_{1,2}$ defines the strip in the $k$-plane, where the logarithmic term in the integrand \eqref{eq:phi^pm=def} is analytic.
 Indeed, due to \eqref{eq:|F|<|F(imaginary line)|} we have

-Note that \eqref{eq:|scF|<1 logStrip} implies that there are two branching points of the logarithm at $k = \ii \zeta_{1,2}$ (see Fig.~\ref{fig:logF_strip}).
+Note that \eqref{eq:|scF|<1 logStrip} implies that there are two branch points of the logarithm at $k = \ii \zeta_{1,2}$ (see Fig.~\ref{fig:logF_strip}).
 In principle, there may be other singularities in the logarithmic term arising from the non-real solutions of \eqref{eq:zeta12=def}, but they all lie outside the horizontal strip $\Im(k)\in(\zeta_1,\zeta_2)$.
-With this we conclude the list of properties of $F(k;\rho)$ that are important for the analysis to come.